carpentries/lesson-development-training/episodes/15-narrative.md

 - Ethical use (see prompts below)
 - License - CC0 Recommended
 - Complexity - Is it easy to understand?
-Is it sufficiuently authentic?
+Is it sufficiently authentic?
 - Number and types of variables

 ### Questions about Ethical Use of Datasets